dextero/evilvm/README.md

 Evil VM
 =======

-A simple virtual machine for a made-up architecture.
+A simple generic virtual machine for a made-up architecture.

 This is *very much* work-in-progress.
 Expect stuff to break in unexpected ways.